melt-umn/ableC-tensors/learn_ableC_tensors/useful_tensor_functions.md

 ## Tensor combination functions
 Unique syntax for all the functions in this section (except ten_combine and ten_combine_cilk, the first ones below) can be found [here](https://github.umn.edu/melt/ableC-tensors/blob/master/learn_ableC_tensors/special_tensor_syntax.md#overloaded-functions).

-Note that all of the functions below have a function call that includes \_cilk at the end.
-These are identical functions that use cilk to perform parallel programming.
-We do not know which of the versions is more efficient with time and memory yet, thus they are both still included.
-However, all of the overloaded functions (linked above) use the version that does not use cilk.
-In addition, all of the functions in this section (minus ten_combine and ten_combine_cilk) are coded using ten_combine for the normal functions and ten_combine_cilk for the functions with cilk.
+Note that all of the functions in this section (minus ten_combine and ten_combine_cilk) are coded using ten_combine for the normal functions and ten_combine_cilk for the functions with cilk.
+All of the overloaded functions (linked above) use the version that does not use cilk.

 <dl>
 <b>Tensor ten_combine(float (*fun)(float, float), Tensor ten_one, Tensor ten_two)</b>